Salvador Medialdea: Career

 Medialdea began his legal career as a senior associate at ACCRA Law Offices.
 He then worked as a partner at Pecabar Law Offices, the law firm of Senators Juan Ponce Enrile and Rene Cayetano, before becoming a managing partner at Medialdea Ata Bello Guevarra Suarez Law Firm (MABGS).

-From 1998 to 2000, he served as chairman of the Northern Foods Corporation based in Sarrat.
+From 1998 to 2000, he served as chairman of the Northern Foods Corporation based in Sarrat, Ilocos Norte.
 He began work in government in 1998 at the Livelihood Corporation (now National Livelihood Development Corporation) upon the invitation of President Joseph Estrada.
 He became a member of the board of trustees and administrator of the government-owned corporation while also serving as chairman of the Guarantee Fund for Small and Medium Enterprises.
 In 2000, he was appointed by Estrada as presidential assistant for political affairs.

+At the start of President Rodrigo Duterte's term on June 30, 2016, Medialdea was appointed Executive Secretary.

 Medialdea still serves as partner at the MABGS law firm, whose clients include President Duterte.
 He is also director for Manchester International Holdings and Accette Insurance.
 He also served briefly as bar examiner for the Supreme Court in 2006.

 On May 8, 2018, President Duterte created the National Quincentennial Committee for the 500th anniversary commemoration of the arrival of the Magellan-Elcano expedition in the Philippine islands, appointing Medialdea as chairman of the committee.
 They held their inaugural meeting on June 29, 2018, in Baler, Aurora.

+A close ally of Duterte, Medialdea was among the few people who accompanied the former president when he was arrested by police authorities in March 2025 based on a warrant issued by the International Criminal Court (ICC) accusing Duterte of crimes against humanity.
+On March 14, 2025, he acted as Duterte's lawyer at the first appearance in front of the Pre-Trial Chamber.
+On March 18, Medialdea was hospitalized after visiting Duterte in detention.
+The next day, it was announced that he would withdraw from Duterte's legal team, citing limited slots.

 Personal life

 Medialdea is married to Maria Bertola "Betty" Dizon, a lawyer and head of an insurance company, with whom he has one son.
-His family has roots in Davao City, Aklan and Ilocos.
+His family has roots in Davao City, Aklan, and Ilocos Region.
 Outside of work, he enjoys playing piano and classical music.
 He was one of the producers of Miss Saigon in Manila in 2000 and formally closed the 2019 Southeast Asian Games.